rdesmartin/rdesmartin.github.io/_notes/How to make a sunrise alarm with Home assistant + and a smart light bulb (pt. 2).md

+---
+tags:
+  - it
+  - misc
+---

 This series of posts is an experience report on creating a sunrise alarm using Home assistant and a smart light bulb.
 In this  post, I will go over the choice of hardware and setting up Home Assistant on the Raspberry Pi 4.
 # Hardware
 I used the following hardware:
 * Raspberry Pi 4: the oldest version recommended is RPi 3.
 Home assistant also sell plug and play devices on their website.
 * Ethernet cable: needed for the installation, and it is recommended to keep using it as it is more reliable than Wifi.
 * Micro SD card + SD card adaptator for flashing it
 * Ikea Tradfri smart lightbulb: or any smart lamp that works with the Zigbee wireless communication protocol.
 * Ikea Remote control (optional): also works over Zigbee.
 * SONOFF Zigbee dongle: used to communicate between the RPi and the smart bulbs.